tomortonbew-personal/interview-coach-skill/references/commands/outreach.md

 ```

 **Key principles**: Respond within 24h.
 Get the comp range before investing time.
 Frame total comp (base + equity + bonus), not just salary.
 Don't undersell or oversell — let the positioning do the work.

+**What makes recruiter replies stand out**: Executive recruiter Lauren Ipsen, who has placed 80+ senior product leaders (via Lenny's Podcast), shares what differentiates strong candidate responses from forgettable ones: specificity about why this role (not just the company), evidence of research beyond the job posting, and a clear articulation of what makes them different from other candidates at their level.
+Generic enthusiasm is invisible — recruiters see hundreds of enthusiastic replies.
+The differentiator is showing you've done homework and can articulate a specific reason this role matches your trajectory.

 ### 7. Follow-Up